Close

 Peak Processing Periods

 Summer months (June-August) and December experience increased processing times.
-Submit applications 90 days before travel during peak seasons.
+Submit applications up to six months before travel during peak seasons.
 Off-peak periods (January-March, September-November) offer faster standard processing.

 Essential Documents